CMU-CREATE-Lab/deep-smoke-machine/README.md

 sudo apt update
 sudo apt install -y libsm6 libxext6 libxrender-dev
 ```
+# Using Tensorboard
+For using tensorboard in Pytorch to visualize model performance, refer to [the official documentation](https://pytorch.org/docs/stable/tensorboard.html)

 # Use this tool
 Obtain user token from the [smoke labeling tool](https://smoke.createlab.org/gallery.html) and put the user_token.js file in the deep-smoke-machine/back-end/data directory.
 You need permissions from the system administrator to download the user token.
 After getting the token, get the video metadata.